-All school uniforms must be purchased at Tommy Hilfiger, Lands' End or through the Uniform Closet located at the school.
-Khaki pants, skorts and shorts, hoodies and fleece jackets not purchased from these two vendors are considered out of uniform.
+All school uniforms can be purchased at Tommy Hilfiger, Lands' End or through the Uniform Closet located at the school.
+Skirts, skorts, shirts, hoodies and fleece jackets not purchased from these two vendors are considered out of uniform.
+Shorts and pants only may be purchased from the Target School Uniform section or Old Navy School Uniform section (both in-store and online) following the below guidelines.
 P.E. uniforms, Trinity Spirit shirts, Kindergarten shirts and sweatpants are purchased through School Spirit Shop USA.
 All personal items (clothing, lunch boxes, etc.) must be labeled with student's name.
 Uniforms must be clean, with no marks or tears.